 Now, you may be wondering about that “cash” section of Account Value and where that factors in.
 For better or for worse, Bumped does not currently allow you to deposit money or purchase additional stocks.
-However they do allow you to sell your positions as you please.
-To do this, simply tap the stock you’d like to sell, select the “Sell your [$stock symbol]” option at the bottom, and confirm your sale on the next screen.
+However, they do allow you to sell your positions as you please.
+To do this, simply click the stock you’d like to sell, select the “Sell all [$stock symbol]” option, and confirm your sale on the next screen.
 At this time it seems that you can only sell your entire position in a stock.

 After electing to sell a stock, it will still show up in your account — although tapping it from your Stocks view will show a “Sale Pending” note on the certificate.
 Just as it takes time for the purchase of the stock to go through, it may also take a few days for a sale to complete.
 This is definitely something to be aware of as the stock may fall in price by the time your order is actually executed.